-If we buy into those thoughts, if we focus on them, if we pay attention to them, then our life becomes a problem to be solved instead of an experience to be lived.
+If we buy into those thoughts, if we focus on them, if we pay attention to them, we give energy to them and our life becomes a problem to be solved instead of an experience to be lived.
 Life was never meant to be that serious, it was meant to be full of JOY and HAPPINESS.

 So COME TO YOUR SENSES!
-Whenever you feel anxious focus on your senses, Feel, Listen, Watch, Smell, Taste.
+Whenever you feel anxious focus on your senses – Feel, Listen, Watch, Smell, Taste.
 Put on some uplifting music and really LISTEN to it.
 Prepare a delicious dish and really TASTE it.
 Go for a walk and really LOOK at the sights.
-Just focus 100% on one of your senses and do it really well.
+Just focus 100% on one of your senses and get completely absorbed in it.
 There is no urgency so relax, play, connect and spend time becoming more aware of what your senses are telling you.

-Fixing the anxiety problem requires much more than this but this technique really helps those people who need some immediate relief from their fear dominated world.
-A thorough study of Mindfulness and the development of a meditation practice will help someone change those bad thinking habits and rediscover their awareness.
-For more information on this please go to www.johnshack.com/pause and download some of the free eBooks I’ve written on the subject.
+Fixing an anxiety problem can require more than this but this technique really helps those people who need some immediate relief from their fear dominated world.
+A thorough study of Mindfulness and the development of a meditation practice will help most people change those bad thinking habits and rediscover their awareness.
+For more information on this please download some of the free e-Books I’ve written on the subject.